the-database/mpv-upscale-2x_animejanai/README.md

 This project provides a collection of Real-ESRGAN Compact ONNX upscaling models, along with a custom build of mpv video player.
 The video player (currently Windows only), enables real-time upscaling of 1080p content to 4K by running these models using TensorRT (NVIDIA only).
 While the default configuration upscales using the 2x_AnimeJaNai models, it can be easily customized to utilize any Real-ESRGAN Compact ONNX models.

-Join the [**AnimeJaNai Discord server**](https://discord.gg/EeFfZUBvxj) to get the latest news, download pre-release and experimental models, get support and ask questions, share your screenshots (use the `s` key in mpv), or share your feedback. 日本語も大丈夫です。
+Join the [**JaNai Discord server**](https://discord.gg/EeFfZUBvxj) to get the latest news, download pre-release and experimental models, get support and ask questions, share your screenshots (use the `s` key in mpv), or share your feedback. 日本語も大丈夫です。

 ## Usage Instructions
 Ensure your NVIDIA graphics drivers are up to date.
 Download and extract the [latest release archive](https://github.com/the-database/mpv-upscale-2x_animejanai/releases) of mpv-upscale-2x_animejanai.
 Open the video player at `mpvnet.exe`.